-- Punish your child for their gender-related decisions - · Impose gender-based activities - Ignore negative attitudes towards gender or questions - Discourage, shame or ridicule - Insist that they be like everyone else - Impose binary gender-based activities and impose rigid gender role stereotyping
+- Punish children for their gender-related activities and desires - Impose gender-based activities - Ignore negative attitudes towards gender or questions - Discourage, shame or ridicule - Insist that they be like everyone else - Impose binary gender-based activities and impose rigid gender role stereotyping

 This booklet does not present the full spectrum of gender and gender expression, as certain concepts are still being studied.
-Above all, it is recommended to use it selectively to promote your child's optimal development.
+Above all, it is recommended to use it to promote children's optimal development.